-Figures at March 2016 and for 2015-16 are provisional and published for the first time in this release.
+Figures at March 2017 and for 2016-17 are provisional and published for the first time in this release.

-Woodland area figures at March 2015 have been revised from those provided in Forestry Statistics 2015 to take account of updates to the NFI woodland area map.
-This resulted in very small revisions to the overall woodland area estimates in England (+0.1%).
+Woodland area figures at March 2016 have been revised from those provided in Forestry Statistics 2016 to take account of updates to the NFI woodland area map.
+This resulted in very small revisions to the woodland area estimates in England, Wales and Scotland (<0.3%).
+Revised woodland areas at March 2016, obtained from the NFI provisional woodland area map of Great Britain at March 2016 are provided in table A1, below.